 Furthermore, remember that a bare minimum of effort only gets you the bare minimum of customers.
 If you want to run a successful store, don’t just swipe the dust and cobwebs off of your storefront.
 Clean it up and then fill it with something that attracts would-be buyers and showcases who you are an what you offer.
 Otherwise, your website is just a stylish empty shell that might elicit some joy via its cleanliness but will quickly disappoint with the lack of content.

-You might also be saying “but I put hard work into this design and I do get customers with it!”
+You might also be saying “but I put hard work into this bad website design and I do get customers with it!”
 That could certainly be the case but remember – there’s always room for improvement.
 To put it in crude terms: if your current unoptimized design nets you fifty clients per year – an optimized one will get you a cool hundred.

 Besides, you don’t have to revamp your site’s look completely.
 Just make sure to tweak usability, cut down on load times, and ensure that interactivity is high (and actually working).
 That’s no small feat either but it lets you preserve your identity while delivering a better look for leads to latch on to.
 So even though you may be hung up on your current design, it’s a good idea to at least find a middle ground that will make both you and the leads happy.